Physics Forums Insights

 Another week or so later I was getting less confused.
 The problems I was seeing were real.
 I was almost sure of it.
 It was finally time to look at that so-called test output.
 Within hours after my first look, I had the entire management chain, plus the company lawyer, crammed in my little office.
 Not one bit of that “proof by thickness” test output showed working code.
 Some of those reams of output reported compilation failures, but the vast majority was pile after pile of core dumps.
 The company fessed up to NASA.
 Instead of a boring post-production documentation job, I got to work on a high priority blank slate problem.

 Later on, with another employer, I worked on another blank slate problem, software for weather satellite ground stations to be put all over the world.
 I spent several months in communist China, several more in Argentina.
 Argentina was tense.
 The country was on the verge of holding their first free election after years of alternating between left and right wing dictatorships.
 The tension built and built as the election drew nearer.
 We left, job unfinished, after one too many sleepless night (our hotel was right across the street from Raul Alfonsin’s campaign headquarters) and after being accosted by the military police one too many times.
+We returned to finish the job after the election and subsequent celebrations were over.

 My move to Houston was another unplanned adventure.
 I added artificial intelligence to my repertoire with my fourth employer.
 My work garnered some interest at Johnson Space Center, so my employer loaned me to their Houston office for six months.
 I became infected with the human spaceflight bug during that time.
-I transfered to Houston 26 years ago, and here I remain.
+I transferred to Houston 26 years ago, and here I remain.
 (Different employer, but still human spaceflight.)

 What topics in aerospace are you most closely watching?